endofsamsara/CMPS242/README.md

 # CMPS242
-Coursework for CMPS242 in UCSC
+This is the coursework for CMPS242 in UCSC

+So do not refer to this if you are doing homework/coursework for any course in any school